fakz9-dev/Spotify-To-Youtube/README.md

   - <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">Beautiful Soup (For the YouTube alternative search)</a><br><br>

 # Why did you make it?
 Studying purpouses, and it might actually be useful to someone.
-I think <a href="http://discord.app">Discord</a> bots could use that to queue songs and stuff.
+I think <a href="http://discord.app">Discord</a> bots could use that to queue songs and stuff.<br>

+# Which additions i have added and changed
+1 - Ability to provide any spotify data (track, album, not only playlist like in original repository) 2 - Ability to provide data from console arguments by typing spotify link as agrument after "-t" 3 - Was fully rewrited searchYoutubeAlternative function without using Beautiful Soup 4 - Was added an exception to searchYoutube function, that automatically calls searchYoutubeAlternative 5 - Now config loads from folder, where located .py file (not from execution folder like in original repository)